Sawtaytoes/image-viewer/TASKS.md

 - Add highlight when hovering and clicking controls.
 - Assign [ENTER] key as "return to `FileBrowser`".
 - Fix hover state still getting stuck sometimes.
+- Add the ability to delete images with `[DELETE]`.
+Make sure to implement a confirmation modal that responds to key commands.
+Right now, both `[ENTER]` and `[ESCAPE]` leave the `ImageViewer`.
+With this confirmation dialog, that should change to swapping `filePath` rather than leaving `ImageViewer`.

 ## Future
 Potentially unnecessary additions.